bweatherby1/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - House Colors: The color of the student's card changes depending on which house they were sorted.
 - Card Sorting/Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)

+BRAD ADDITIONS
+Bootstrap is easy to navigate and splice parts of together Adding buttons to images is trickier than just putting the image in the button or i put it in the wrong spot.
+Planning is great but can allow for creative overload.
+After reviewing my white board vision, i put a lot on myself to make something that is more than what is required and perhaps outside my current abilities-we shall see.